 How Crossing the Drake Passage Transports You to Another World

 I love crossing the Drake Passage.
 I love this body of water and what it represents.
 I love the buffer it provides between two worlds and what you see and feel here.
-The Drake Passage is by far the most exceptional moving body of water on Earth.
+The Drake Passage cruise shows by far the most exceptional moving body of water on Earth.
 Unbelievably, about 170 times the flow of every river on the planet passes through this strait, squeezing between the southern tip of South America, the South Shetland Islands and Antarctica.
 It’s a little over 500 nautical miles across at its narrowest.

 This distance may seem vast in size, but it’s also by far the shortest distance to travel to reach Antarctica.
 For most ships, that means two days and two or three nights each way.
 The voyage unlocks Antarctica’s most abundant marine wildlife and most magnificent scenery, found in the Antarctic Peninsula region.
 In the words of Sir David Attenborough, “Nowhere is Antarctica lovelier.”